matter-labs/tutorials/TUTORIAL.md

 available: 2000000000000000 // 0.005 - 0.003 = 0.002
 New resetTime: 1673530575
 ```
-Otherwise, we will probably see the output mostly like the one below.
+Otherwise, we will see the output mostly like the one below.

 ```shell
 l1TimeStamp:  1673529741